MEET THE TEAM

 With a background in performing arts, including theatre and music with Mujar Sangkerta, and as an active TikTok content creator, Suharti brings creativity and communication skills into her work.

-Through Huma Inay Space, Suharti hopes to build stronger collaborations with local artists, develop community-based art exhibitions, and invite women artists to create and showcase work together with the Women Empowering Women Collective.
+Through Huma Inay Space, Suharti hopes to build stronger collaborations with local artists, develop community-based art exhibitions, and invite women artists to create and showcase work together with the WEWC.

 Contemporary Artist Dayak Borneo & Mentor